mrmcc3/vibing-dev/blog/why-apex.md

 ### Leaving value on the table

-The OLTP database has ownership of its entities to provide transactions that change their state.
+The OLTP database has ownership of its entities, allowing it to run transactions that can change their state.
 But immutable records can't change!
 They are not bound to a specific location.
 By storing them in OLTP databases, we're artificially constraining them to the database's transaction scope.

 Information is the perfect candidate for being close to where it's needed.
-The world is increasingly more connected, storage is abundant and cheap.
+The world is increasingly connected, storage is abundant and cheap.
 Yet in this approach we choose to keep it isolated.

 We're under-utilizing one of the most distribution-friendly types of data.